-Only members at the time of Board nominations who attend in person and register by 7:00 pm on Tuesday, April 18, 2023, are eligible to vote during the meeting.
+Only members at the time of Board nominations who attend in person and check-in by 7:00 pm on Tuesday, April 18, 2023, are eligible to vote during the meeting.
 Only registrations received through Planning Center will receive the email ballots to cast a vote.
-If you are a member of Kingsview you can pre-register by clicking the button below:
+If you are a member of Kingsview you can pre-register to receive email ballots by clicking the button below:

 VOTING INFORMATION: We are using software called Simply Voting for electronic / online voting.
-Ballots will be sent to your email address.
+Ballots will be sent to the email address attached to your registration.
 Please be sure to have your email account ready during the ABM.
 For those who do not have devices to vote electronically, paper ballots will be made available when you check-in prior to the meeting.

 2023 Board Elections